-8. CAREER AND TECHNICAL STUDENT ORGANIZATIONS (CTSOs)
+10. CAREER AND TECHNICAL STUDENT ORGANIZATIONS (CTSOs)

-Perkins V §135(b)(5)(O) says that Perkins funds may be used to support career and technical student organizations, including student preparation for and participation in technical skills competitions aligned with career and technical education program standards and curricula.
+Perkins V §135(b)(5)(O) says that Perkins funds may be used to support career and technical student organizations, including student preparation for and participation in technical skills competitions aligned with Career and Technical Education program standards and curricula.

-NCCCS has accepted the National Coordinating Council (NCC) criteria for CTSOs to be recognized and has added additional criteria for those CTSOs that may be funded using Perkins V grants by NC Community Colleges.
+NCCCS has accepted the National Coordinating Council criteria for CTSOs to be recognized and has added additional criteria for those CTSOs that may be funded using Perkins basic grants by NC Community Colleges.
+See ctsos.org for more information.

-According to the NCC website, there are currently eight CTSOs that meet their criteria.
+According to the National Coordinating Council website, there are currently eight CTSOs that meet their criteria.
 Of those, the following five may be funded using Perkins V funds at an NC Community College: